laura-james/Leaflet-based-map/README.md

 # Leaflet Based map
-## An idea I had to plot a map of all the bins in the local area as the council has removed all the dog wate bins
+## An idea I had to plot a map of all the bins in the local area as the council has removed all the dog waste bins

 The data from Bath Hacked is from 2014 so a bit out of date but still vaguely works!